mansipatel108/todos/README.md

-# COMP2068-MongoDemo

-An AngularJS MongoDB Demo Project for COMP2068 @ Georgian College
+An AngularJS MongoDB Todos project